BxCppDev/Vire/README.rst

 **This README file is in progress**

+*Warning*: Do not even  dare to dream to hope to use  Vire now!
+It is still in intensive development phase  and not ready for production and even testing.

 Introduction
 ------------

-This is the Vire C++ software suite.
+This is the Vire_ C++ software suite.

 Vire ([vir]) stands for (Vir)tual  (E)xperiment.
 It consists in a C++ library and  some helper applications to  model the components/devices